All the films from all the editions, including those subsequently removed, presently totalling 1187. An easy way of seeing how…

 In search of wine.
 In search of women.
 In search of themselves.

 Two middle-aged men embark on a spiritual journey through Californian wine country.
-One of them an unpublished novelist suffering from depression, the other only days away from walking down the aisle.
-Both meet two beautiful women on their trip and become romantically involved with them.
+One is an unpublished novelist suffering from depression, and the other is only days away from walking down the aisle.

 Wine is probably the most boring subject on Earth, so how come Payne’s film about a lonely, bitter best man (Paul Giamatti) taking the soon-to-be-groom (Thomas Haden Church) on a week-long tour of vineyards is so bloody good?
 Perhaps because of Giamatti’s astonishing characterisation, which imbues an arrogant, self-destructive, self-hating pseud with a completely disarming humanity.
 Or perhaps because it’s not really about wine at all, but love and friendship and the choices that people make that end up deciding and defining their lives.
 It’s the antithesis of formula filmmaking: incredibly entertaining, but also about something, and featuring – quite unexpectedly – a handful of brilliant sight gags.